AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 The idea behind +T is that the security of a truncated hash in bits, assuming $g > 2z$, is given by $8(\nicefrac{g}{2} + z)$\footnote{
     I use $g$ here, even though it's measured in bytes, for consistency with the rest of the whitepaper.
     A more rigorous method would measure everything in bits instead, and avoid the somewhat awkward multiplication by 8, but it's not important for this discussion.
-}, and that this \emph{always} sufficient, given that $z$ is intimately related to the largest reasonable attack that we could expect at that moment.
+}, and that this is \emph{always} sufficient, given that $z$ is intimately related to the largest reasonable attack that we could expect at that moment.
 The $g > 2z$ condition is there for two reasons.
 First, if $2z \ge g$ then the security of the truncated hash is just $8g$ bits, like normal.
 Second, using significantly more than half the hash for PoW is problematic because the chance of collisions between valid headers increases dramatically.